mashraf94/Unscented-Kalman-Filter-Project/README.md

 ---

+### The part implemented is all executed in the UKF instance method `UKF::ProcessMeasurement()` using the data input in the `MeasurementPackage` object: `meas_package`.
+The input indicates:
+1. Timestamp
+2. Raw Measurements from Sensor
+3. Sensor Type (RADAR or LASER)

 ### 1. Initialization
 ### Initialize a UKF upon detection of a sensor measurement:
 1. Initialize the UKF instant attributes